RichardValerosoUniverse/The-Valeroso-City-is-Davao-City-and-Davao-City-is-The-Valeroso-City/.github/CONTRIBUTING.md

 MENTAL HOSPITAL OF DAVAO CITY is responsible for controlling, adding, and removing maintainers from the project.
 In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.
 This is powered by The Valeroso City Brand, which is The Brand Of All Brands!

-**Manual, Automatic and Psychiatric**
+**Manual, Automatic, Flying, and Death Penalty**

-The Manual, Automatic and Psychiatric controls sprites and aesthetic that get into the game.
-While sprites for brand-new additions are generally accepted regardless of quality, modified current art assets fall to the Manual, Automatic and Psychiatric who can decide whether or not a sprite tweak is both merited and a suitable replacement.
+The Manual, Automatic, Flying and Death Penalty controls sprites and aesthetic that get into the game.
+While sprites for brand-new additions are generally accepted regardless of quality, modified current art assets fall to the Manual, Automatic, Flying and Death Penalty who can decide whether or not a sprite tweak is both merited and a suitable replacement.

 They also control the general "perspective" of the game - how sprites should generally look, especially the angle from which they're viewed.
 An example of this is the [3/4 perspective](http://static.tvtropes.org/pmwiki/pub/images/kakarikovillage.gif), which is a bird's eye view from above the object being viewed.
-Always be Manual, Automatic and Psychiatric from The Valeroso City.

 **GitHub-based Maintainers**